This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Here’s the thing though – the way pellet grills actually cook your food is almost like how a convection oven works with indirect heat.
 The wood pellets are ignited in a firepot, then a fan circulates the hot air and smoke up into the cooking chamber – cooking your food evenly and with plenty of flavor.

-Do You Really Need a Pellet Grill for Searing?
+Do You Really Need a Pellet Grill for Searing Specifically?

 In order to get a proper sear and grill marks on your food, you typically need to be cooking over a direct flame and on high temperatures.
-Due to the nature of how pellet grills cook your food indirectly, it can actually be quite challenging to sear a steak on some particular grill models.
+Due to the nature of how pellet grills cook your food indirectly, it can actually be quite challenging to sear a steak on a pellet grill on some particular models.

 Nowadays though, there are plenty of pellet grills that have been designed specifically to address this minor searing gripe.
-Specifically, some pellet grills are now designed to be able to sear by:
+Specifically, some pellet grills are now designed to be able to sear via:

 - Being able to achieve very very high temperatures where your food actually sears a little bit when it comes to contact with the grill’s grates